What are injuries caused by foreign objects in the eyes?

 What to do

-2. Stand behind them and gently open their eyelids with your thumbs.
+2. Wearing protective gloves if available, stand behind the casualty and gently open their eyelids with your thumbs.
 Ask them to look right, left, up and down as you look closely at the eye.

 3. If you can see something, ask them to tip their head backwards and wash it out by pouring clean water from the inner corner from a glass or jug.